1967 NHL expansion: Aftermath

 The 1967 expansion marked the end of the Original Six era and the beginning of a new era of the NHL.
 The expansion, Bobby Orr's record $1 million contract in 1971, and the formation of the World Hockey Association (WHA) in 1972 forever changed the landscape of the North American professional game.
 It was the WHA that ended up being the NHL's chief rival during the 1970s, while the Western Hockey League ceased operations in 1974.
 The NHL's first expansion period ended in 1974 by which time the league had tripled in size to 18 teams, and then merged with the WHA by absorbing four of its teams in 1979.
 As a result, the NHL retained its status as the premier professional ice hockey league in North America; no other league has attempted to compete against the NHL since then.

-However, the NHL's other goal of immediately securing a lucrative TV contract in the U.S. similar to MLB and the NFL never fully materialized until decades later.
-Despite the expansion and the subsequent merger with the WHA, NHL broadcasting on a national scale in the U.S. continued to be spotty between 1967 and 1981.
-Although NBC and CBS held rights at various times, neither network carried anything close to a full schedule, even carrying only selected games of the Stanley Cup Finals.
+However, the NHL's other goal of immediately securing long-term, lucrative TV contracts in the U.S. similar to MLB and the NFL never fully materialized until decades later.
+Despite the expansion and the subsequent merger with the WHA, NHL broadcasting on a national scale in the U.S. continued to be spotty throughout the 1970s.
+With expansion approved, CBS signed a three-year, US$3.6 million contract on September 22, 1966, to broadcast a "Game of the Week" in NTSC color.
+NBC would later sign a three-year contract in 1972, but neither it nor CBS regularly carried anything close to a full schedule, even carrying only selected games of the Stanley Cup Final.
+After NBC's contract expired, the NHL was left without a national television contract, and therefore set up an American television syndication package called the NHL Network to air games from the through seasons.

 All the 1967 expansion teams were placed in the same division in 1967–68, so their success was largely gauged relative to each other before the 1974 realignment, which radically mixed up all of the league's teams into four divisions and two conferences.
 Subsequent expansions and realignments separated both the Original Six and the 1967 expansion teams even further, essentially reviving the league's earlier alternative plan to put Detroit and Chicago in the West, and Pittsburgh and Philadelphia in the East.
 After the 1998 realignment, which reorganized the league into six divisions, only the Flyers and the Penguins are in the same division.
 When the league realigned again in 2013 to a different four division setup, the Stars and Blues were placed in the same division.